slinningsander/Sounds-Good-Music-Finder/README.md

 ## Description

-Sounds Good is a web application that allows you to search for different songs and view details about.
-It also allows you to look at and post comments.
+Sounds Good is a web application that allows you to search for different artists, albums, and songs and view details about them.
+It should also allow you to look at and post comments (not yet implemented).

 ## Installation

+The project is fully functional [here](http://it2810-23.idi.ntnu.no/project2).

+If you for some reason want to use the application locally you can follow these steps:

 Navigate to the Sounds-Good folder like this: